My name is Moragh. The name is Gaelic and is pronounced Mora. I live in the UK.

 I haven’t always been a writer, unless you count sending occasional contributions to various newsletters, with some being printed.

 My other hobbies are listening to country music and line dancing.
 I have made many friends through these pastimes and have met people from all over the UK and from overseas.
-I love to travel and, since 2007, I have been to the USA at least once a year.
+I love to travel and, since 2007, I have been to the USA at least once a year until 2016.
 I have made so many friends in the USA and I try to visit them as often as possible, as well as occasionally visiting my sister and cousin, who live in the States.
 I also attend many country music festivals around the UK, travelling in my red VW camper van.